Chapter 2:

 The wood is polished but worn.

-The wheels are covered in dried mud, as if they already know long journeys.
+The wheels are covered in dry mud, as if they already know of long journeys.

-Protective runes are drawn on the roof, barely visible under the golden light of dusk.
+*Protection runes are drawn on the roof, barely visible under the golden light of sunset.

 Serious.